 Cities Matter is a campaign designed to raise awareness of city services and their direct contribution to Minnesota’s quality of life; to help citizens understand how truly important cities are in their daily lives.
-The campaign was launched at the 2009 Minnesota State Fair.

-Cities Matter activity available for events in your city
+For city officials—Cities Matter activity available for events in your city

 See a video of past fairgoers talking about taking the six-bean budget challenge